 - unexpected weight gain

 According to doctors C. Orian Truss and William G. Crook, it was difficult to find any symptom that couldn't be traced back to Candida albicans.
-They suggested that 1 out of 3 Americans suffered from a yeast allergy, or “candida-related complex.”
+They suggested that 1 out of 3 Americans suffered from a yeast allergy, and also coined “candida-related complex.”
 An entire supplement industry sprung up around “the yeast problem.”

 However, the real problem wasn't yeast — it was that the science behind the allergy turned out to be mostly bogus.
-State and medical boards began fining and suspending the licenses of the doctors involved in promoting and treating Candida allergy.
+State and medical boards began fining the doctors involved in promoting and treating Candida allergy, and they put these doctors’ licenses on probation for this as well.

 Does that mean yeast allergies don't exist?
 No, they do — they're just not nearly as common as these doctors proposed.

 According to the American College of Allergy, Asthma, and Immunology, over 50 million Americans have some type of allergy.
-Only a small portion of allergies are food allergies, and yeast allergies make up only a tiny fraction of food allergies.
+Only a small portion of allergies are food allergies, and yeast allergy makes up only a tiny fraction of food allergies.

 Sources of a yeast allergy may include: